 What are the Goals of a Social Work Program in Illinois?

 The hands-on internship experience you get during your field instruction is a crucial part of your education.
 In SAC’s local social work program in Chicago, the hands-on social work internship allows you to gain professional experience, develop ethical principles, establish professional judgment, and more.
 Before you begin fieldwork, it is important to go over these field goals for a social work internship, because many times these same goals will help you find promising social work jobs after you receive your BSW degree.

 High Standard of Excellence: Graduation Requirements

 To graduate, you must complete 132 credit hours that include requirements that satisfy minimum general education requirements, elective requirements, and social work core course requirements.
 The 420-hour internship is part of the social work course requirements.
-You must also maintain a cumulative GPA of 2.75 or above at the time of graduation and complete an application to graduate and exit interview with Department Chair.
+You must also maintain a cumulative GPA of 2.75 or above at the time of graduation, complete an application to graduate, and have an exit interview with the Department Chair.

 View Full Course List

 Learn more about SAC’s Bachelor of Social Work Degree below, and how St. Augustine’s programs have helped others.
 St. Augustine’s caters to those balancing work, life, and education.
 See how our programs have been the choice for many adult learners seeking to advance their careers by getting a degree while working full time.

 Success Stories: As the number one school in Illinois in raising students’ income, and second higher graduation rate than comparable institutions in Chicago, we are proud to present a few of our outstanding nontraditional students below who have stood out and demonstrated St. Augustine’s dedication to success.